vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. figure:: img/buckets3-7.png

-Click on :guilabel:`Ressources`, Specify bucket ressource ARN for the GetBucketLocation... and click on :guilabel:`bucket` on :guilabel:`Add ARN to retrict access`:
+Click on :guilabel:`Ressources`, Specify bucket ressource ARN for the :guilabel:`GetBucketLocation...` and click on :guilabel:`bucket` on :guilabel:`Add ARN to retrict access`:

 .. figure:: img/buckets3-8.png